near/core-contracts/multisig/README.md

 pub fn confirm(&mut self, request_id: RequestId) -> PromiseOrValue<bool> {
 ```

-### Mutlisig contract guarantees and invariants

-Guarantees:
- - Each request only gets executed after `num_confirmations` calls to `confirm` from different access keys.
+### State machine

+Per each request, multisig maintains next state machine:
+ - `add_request` adds new request with empty list of confirmations.
+ - `delete_request` deletes request and ends state machine.
+ - `confirm` either adds new confirmation to list of confirmations or if there is more than `num_confirmations` confirmations with given call - switches to execution of request. `confirm` fails if request is already has been confirmed and already is executing which is determined if `confirmations` contain given `request_id`.
+ - each step of execution, schedules a promise of given set of actions on `receiver_id` and puts a callback.
+ - when callback executes, it checks if promise executed successfully: if no - stops executing the request and return failure.
+If yes - execute next transaction in the request if present.
+ - when all transactions are executed, remove request from `requests` and with that finish the execution of the request.

 ### Gotchas

-User can delete access keys such that total number of different access keys will fall below `num_confirmations`, rendering contract locked.
+User can delete access keys on the multisig such that total number of different access keys will fall below `num_confirmations`, rendering contract locked.

-`AddKey` on another account adds full access key.
+This is due to not having a way to query blockchain for current number of access keys on the account.
+See discussion here - https://github.com/nearprotocol/NEPs/issues/79.

 ## Pre-requisites